International Student Aid

 The College will assign a campus job (usually in Dining Services) prior to your arrival.
 You are responsible for following through on the offer of employment by confirming your job assignment and by maintaining your position through good performance.

+The offer of on-campus work assumes eligibility for employment in the United States.
 International students must hold F-1 student status to be eligible for employment authorization.

 Under U.S. Citizenship and Immigration Services (USCIS) regulations, F-1 students are permitted to work on campus for up to 20 hours a week while school is in session, and up to 40 hours a week during break periods.
 We do not guarantee summer campus employment, but F-1 students may also apply for these positions.

 Grinnell College International Student Loan (GCISL)

 Most students receiving gift aid from the College are also awarded a student loan as part of the need-based aid package.
 A loan is borrowed money that must be repaid.